New Power Generation Inc.

 Audits Have Changed

 Most audits don’t involve face-to-face meetings with IRS agents or representatives.
-In 2019, the latest year for which data is available, 73.8% were actually conducted through the mail; only 26.2% involved face-to-face meetings.
+In 2023, 78.6% were actually conducted through the mail; only 21.4% involved face-to-face meetings.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.